mio42-GmbH/vscode-fhir-devcontainer/README.md

 # vscode FHIR devcontainers

-Provides devcontainers containing FSH sushi and IG publisher
+Provides devcontainers containing FSH sushi and tooling for the IG-Publisher.